HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 ## Introduction

 This project integrates an MLSTM model with OpenFAST and ROSCO to predict the future response of a FOWT, specifically the VolturnUS-S semi-submersible platform coupled with the IEA 15-MW Reference Wind Turbine.
-The integrated framework consists of an MLSTM state prediction model based on incoming waves, and a fatigue model for RUL estimations and live monitoring.
+The integrated framework consists of a Multiplicative Long Short-Term Memory (MLSTM) neural network for state predictions model based on incoming waves, and a fatigue model for RUL estimations and live monitoring.
 All development is integrated with the Reference Open-Source Controller (ROSCO) in OpenFAST.
 A website is also developed for real-time monitoring of the models and simulated operational data from OpenFAST.

 ## Simulation Configuration